fpsvogel/fpsvogel/README.md

 I'm a teacher-turned-developer, now working as a Rails developer for Sana Benefits.

-My most popular project is my ["Learn Ruby" resource list](https://github.com/fpsvogel/learn-ruby).
-I also enjoy building tools for tracking my reading, as well as tinkering with [my site](https://fpsvogel.com) which I built with Bridgetown.

 Want to get in touch?
 [Start a new discussion here](https://github.com/fpsvogel/fpsvogel/discussions) or [hit me up on LinkedIn](https://www.linkedin.com/in/fpsvogel) and I'll respond shortly!